dasmith963/rock-paper-scissors/README.md

 # Rock Paper Scissors

 This is a revision of my rock, paper, scissors project.
-The previous version of the program was only accessible through the  browser’s console tab, but I am happy to share that it now has a graphical user interface!
+The previous version of this project was only accessible from the browser’s console tab, but I am happy to share that it now has a graphical user interface!

 ## Overview